Equine melanoma: Types of melanoma

 Not all melanoma tumors are the same; there are four different types of melanomas that can be found in horses.

 Melanocytic nevus

-This type of tumor is found in younger horses, around 5 years of age, and are usually benign.
+This type of tumor is found in younger horses, around 5 years of age, and is usually benign.
 They can develop on horses of any color as small single masses, less than 2.5 cm, anywhere on the body.

 Dermal melanoma

 These tumors are usually benign, but can become malignant over time.
-They vary in size, and can be found as singles or multiples.
+They vary in size and can be found as singles or multiples.
 They are most commonly found in mature grey horses (less than 15 years old), typically under the tail, around the anus, and on the external genitalia.

 Dermal melanoatosis

 These tumors are frequently malignant and have a high tendency to spread to other organs.
 They are most commonly found in gray horses over the age of 15 as a large coalescing mass under the tail, around the anus, on the external genitalia, or the parotid salivary gland.